-&lt;sup>2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+&lt;sup>1 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.

-&lt;sup>3 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
+&lt;sup>2 An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).

-&lt;sup>4 'Catholic' means a member of a Church in full communion with the See of Rome.
+&lt;sup>3 'Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child living with a family where at least one of the parents is Catholic.

-&lt;sup>5 'catechumen' means a member of the catechumenate of a Catholic Church.
+&lt;sup>4 'catechumen' means a member of the catechumenate of a Catholic Church.
 This will normally be evidenced by a certificate of reception into the order of catechumens.

-&lt;sup>6 'Eastern Christian Church' includes Orthodox Churches, and is normally evidenced by a certificate of baptism or reception from the authorities of that Church.
+&lt;sup>5 'Eastern Christian Church' includes Orthodox Churches, and is normally evidenced by a certificate of baptism or reception from the authorities of that Church.

+&lt;sup>6 'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which acknowledge God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the

-Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church .
-I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.
+regu ulany attend a Christian church .

+If yo tach a copy of the Baptismal Certificate or a Certificate of Dedication. ou are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not essary to have Part B completed.

 I confirm that I have submitted a LA Common Application Form.

-Your name Date Please sign here
+Your name Date

+Please sign here

 Part B - To be completed by a priest or minister:

 Church

 Priest or minister

 Address

 Telephone

 Please tick this box to confirm that the declaration by parent above is accurate.

-Your name Da te
+Your name Date

 Please sign here

 Thank you for your assistance.
 This form may be used as evidence if a family is refused admission and appeals against that decision.

+This form should be scanned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Buckfast Road, Buckfast, Devon TQ11 0EA